 b) Identifying, establishing and monitoring practical production projects which will become self-financing and teach new skills to the children.

-Friends of Alalay is unusual amongst charities in that ALL of the money raised goes directly to help the children and nothing is spent on administration.
+Friends of Alalay is unusual amongst charities in that ALL of the money raised goes directly to help the children – nothing is spent on administration.

-Or, watch our 30-minute documentary “Alalay: Children of the Cold” to find out more about Alalay’s work, my charity and our supported projects:5
+Do watch our 30-minute documentary “Alalay: Children of the Cold” to find out more about Alalay’s work, my charity and previous supported projects: